Evidence (2013 film): Plot

-The film begins by showing the aftermath of the massacre in Kidwell, Nevada.

-Police are first seen going over the crime scene, showing the aftermath of everything that has happened.
-The story then moves to a press conference with reporters asking questions about the massacre to the lead Detective Burquez, who states that the police are looking into the matter.
+In the aftermath of the massacre in Kidwell, Nevada, police are examine the crime scene.
+At the press conference lead Detective Burquez, tells reporters that the police are looking into the matter.
 After the conference, a disheveled Detective Reese asks to be put on the case, to which Detective Burquez assents.

 They move to a situation room with a TV and multiple computers going over information from the case.
 Here we learn that there were four video cameras found at the crime scene and two survivors.
 They load up the first video camera and begin to watch.

 We see a woman practicing lines for a play, then the video jumps to a man playing guitar and a surprise party for the woman celebrating getting a part in a play.
 This is Leann, and her friend Rachel is behind the camera.

 The video shows Leann and her boyfriend Tyler at Leann's play, where he proposes; she declines and he walks off stage angry.
 The video shows the girls making a video to Tyler to apologize for the proposal and to continue with a trip that was previously planned.
 The three are shown getting onto a shuttle bus heading to Las Vegas, driven by Ben.
 Along the way we see people being picked up and we meet Vicki, a dancer, and Steven, a 16-year-old runaway.

 While watching the video the detectives notice another person on the bus, a woman.
 Zooming in, they notice that she is carrying a military duffle bag full of money.
 Focusing on the bag, they get the name Fleishman.

 While en route to Las Vegas, some of the passengers notice that they're not on any main roads, but dirt roads.
 Rachel is asking where they are going when the bus hits something and flips; they find that what they hit was barbed wire.
 Ben mentions he saw a truck repair shop a few miles back, and the group begin to walk back to the repair shop.